dockstore/dockstore/_docs/getting-started-with-cwl.md

 **Tip:** you can use `--debug` to get much more information during this run, including the actual call to cwltool (which can be super helpful in debugging).

 **Tip:** the `dockstore` CLI automatically creates a `datastore` directory in the current working directory where you execute the command and uses it for inputs/outputs.
 It can get quite large depending on the tool/inputs/outputs being used.
-Plan accordingly e.g. execute the dockstore CLI in a directory located on a partition with sufficient storage.
+Plan accordingly, e.g. execute the dockstore CLI in a directory located on a partition with sufficient storage.

 ## Adding a Test Parameter File